Cooking Measurements

 measuring spoons 1 tbs, 1/2 tbs, 1 tsp, 1/4 tsp

-These are Measuring Spoons:
+These are common sizes for Measuring Spoons:

 150 ml milk in cup